LumaPictures/pymel/docs/source/tutorial.rst

 Connections
 ---------------------------------------

 Now let's look into getting other objects connected to our plane shape.
-The `Attribute.connections` method accepts the same flags as the procedural command `listConnections`.
+The :meth:`Attribute.connections` method accepts the same flags as the procedural command `listConnections`.

     >>> # below we get incoming and outgoing connections